pypa/packaging.python.org/source/guides/single-sourcing-package-version.rst

     .. note::

-        This technique has the disadvantage of having to deal with complexities of regular expressions.
+        This technique has the disadvantage of having to deal with the complexities of regular expressions.
+The `read_version
+        <https://pypi.org/project/read_version>`_ library provides a function
+        that does this for you.

 #.
 Use an external build tool that either manages updating both locations, or
     offers an API that both locations can use.